WW92030-STORAGE/WITNESS_CLONE/README.md

 # FEATURES
 - Polynomino region checker (supports fixed and arbitrary rotations but not subtractive regions).
 - Hexagon dots + colored blobs + triangles + stars + cancellations
 - Verification of a given path.
-No custom inputs yet sorry...
+As this is an interface there is no custom input system implemented.
 - Grid solver - Automatically solves puzzle grids.
 Be warned that the current algorithm takes a long time to solve boards (grid cells) larger than 4x4.

 # DEFINIITIONS【SPOILERS】